cdapio/hydrator-plugins/transform-plugins/README.rst

 Getting Started
 ===============

+Following are instructions to build and deploy hydrator transform plugins.

 Prerequisites
 -------------

 To use plugins, you must have CDAP version 3.2.0 or later.
+You can download CDAP Standalone that includes Hydrator `here <http://cask.co/downloads>`__

 Build Plugins
 -------------